Malaysian court to deliver verdict in Najib's first 1MDB trial - France 24

 Prosecutors however insist Najib was in control of the 1MDB unit, SRC International.

+In a Facebook post late Monday, the ex-leader said the two years since his defeat at the polls had been like "darkness" and he was ready for the verdict.

+"I want justice.
+I want to clear my name," he wrote, adding that he would appeal if the decision goes against him.

-The verdict is a test of the rule of law in Malaysia, and comes about five months after Najib's scandal-plagued party returned to power as part of a coalition following the collapse of Mahathir Mohamad's reformist administration.
+The return of UMNO to power as part of a coalition in March followed the collapse of Mahathir Mohamad's reformist administration.

-Since then, 1MDB-linked charges were unexpectedly dropped against the ex-leader's stepson Riza Aziz, one of the "Wolf of Wall Street" producers, in exchange for him agreeing to return assets to Malaysia.
+Since then, 1MDB-linked charges were unexpectedly dropped against the ex-leader's stepson Riza Aziz, a producer of Hollywood movie the "Wolf of Wall Street", in exchange for him agreeing to return assets to Malaysia.

 Prosecutors also dropped dozens of charges against Najib ally Musa Aman, the former leader of Sabah state.

-If Najib -- currently free on bail -- is convicted on Tuesday, he could be sentenced the same day.
+If Najib -- currently free on bail -- is convicted, he could be sentenced the same day.
+But having vowed to appeal, even if convicted he may not be jailed straight away.

 Each charge of corruption carries a maximum jail term of 20 years, and each money-laundering count is punishable by a term of up to 15 years.

-But the 67-year-old is likely to appeal, and may not be jailed straight away.

-If he is found guilty and the conviction is upheld, then he would also be barred from political office for several years.
+If found guilty and the conviction is upheld, he would also be barred from political office for several years.

 The amounts involved in Najib's first case are small compared to those in his second and most significant trial, which centres on allegations he illicitly obtained over $500 million.